Lechwe Trust Art Gallery

-Lechwe Trust is a charitable trust for the visual arts in Zambia, formed in 1986 to provide scholarships to promising artists; to purchase or commission works of art for public display; to support organisations working for the promotion of the visual arts and preservation of the nation’s cultural heritage; to support and encourage art education and to promote exhibitions within Africa and abroad.
+Lechwe Trust is a charitable trust for the visual arts in Zambia, formed in 1986 to provide scholarships to promising artists; to purchase or commission works of art for public display; to support organisations working for the promotion of the visual arts and preservation of the nation’s cultural heritage; to support and encourage art education; and to promote exhibitions within Africa and abroad.

-Tuesdays – Saturdays 10:00-18:00 hrs
+Tuesdays to Saturdays

-Sundays 12:00-18:00 hrs.
+Sundays 12:00-18:00

 Wiiliam Miko, Market Place, Acrylic on canvas, 212cm x 160cm, 2006